Most VPN providers feature detailed Mac setup guides on their websites, but this article provides a general overview of how to install a VPN for Mac.

 You may also want to check that the app is using the OpenVPN protocol, as many default to less secure (but possibly faster) VPN protocols.
 Pleases see here for more information on VPN protocols.

-Tunnelblick is a free and open source OpenVPN client that can be configured to work with either special Tunnelblick configuration files (.tblk), or any standard OpenVPN configuration files (.ovpn and .conf).
+Tunnelblick is an open source free to download OpenVPN client that can be configured to work with either special Tunnelblick configuration files (.tblk), or any standard OpenVPN configuration files (.ovpn and .conf).

 It now includes full DNS leak and Web Real-Time Communication (WebRTC) leak protection.
 The latest beta client also features a firewall-based kill switch.